Monday, September 30, 2024

 I am seriously bad at doing this...I, once upon a when, had designs on doing this annually and now, with this post, is nearly the first time I've updated it since November 2020...naturally, things have changed a lot since then and I figured, with the newest location of Burn Your Tongue (celebrating 15 years in July 2024!) in Park City, which is an absolute showstopper (more on that forthcoming), now is a good time to re-up it.

 Gone from last time are Pepper Palace in Park City, which is not really much of a loss, and both the Draper and Logan locations of Burn Your Tongue, which might not have been around in 2020.
 Also, FYE, various local grocery outlets, and World Market, have all done a bit of upgrading to their hot and spicy offerings.
 I try to keep tabs on all of that, either noting in the written reviews here on this very blog or, if it's not a hot sauce, doing an FOH video on it, which you can check out by following the links at right to my YouTube page.
-Additionally, all of this locations (as well as some others not in Utah) are covered on my Yelp page, which has a link, also at right.
+Additionally, all of these locations (as well as some others not in Utah) are covered on my Yelp page, which has a link, also at right.
 Finally, I also encourage you to check out the previous entries into this less than constantly attended Brick & Mortar series.

 Now then, the list: